SalomePlatform/adao/doc/en/ref_assimilation_keywords.rst

 .. include:: snippets/REDUCTION_STUDY.rst

-The other terms are ordered in alphabetical order.
-The different commands are the following:
+The other nested terms are listed in alphabetical order.
+They are not necessarily required for all algorithms.
+The different commands are the

-.. include:: snippets/ASSIMILATION_STUDY.rst
+following:

 .. include:: snippets/AlgorithmParameters.rst